 If you want a set of eyes on your synopsis, I do offer a service that covers that here.

-Well folks, that about covers my three-part series on querying.
 If you got this far, thank you so much for reading. 🙏🏻 I hope you’ve enjoyed it, I hope you’ve found it helpful, and I wish you luck on your querying journey!

 If there’s anything I didn’t cover here that you have questions about, please comment below or contact me here.
 I’m always happy to help!